MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/help-topics/2019/lscp/ms.lync.lscp.ConfMeetingSettingMain.md

 - **Bereich** Gibt den Bereich der besprechungskonfiguration: global, Standort oder Pool.

-Ausführliche Informationen zur Verwendung von besprechungskonfigurationen finden Sie unter [Erstellen einer oder Ändern einer Auflistung von Besprechungskonfigurationseinstellungen](https://technet.microsoft.com/library/ce6773c1-a0d5-4405-8e32-33a6f3a46a1a.aspx) in der Betriebsdokumentation.
+Ausführliche Informationen zur Verwendung von Besprechungskonfigurationen finden Sie in der Betriebsdokumentation unter [Create a or modify a Collection of Meeting Configuration Settings](https://technet.microsoft.com/library/ce6773c1-a0d5-4405-8e32-33a6f3a46a1a.aspx).